anwaaralikhan/ml/text/clustering_vs_classification.md

 **Clustering** is when you have no clue of what types there are, and you want an algorithm to discover what (if any!) types there might be.
 This may involve a lot of trial and error, as the algorithms may find clusters that are not interesting to you

 Text classification and text categorization are equivalent in my view.
-They solve the problem, where a text needs to be classified or categorised into a pre-defined set of categories.
+They solve the problem, where a text needs to be classified or categorised into a **pre-defined set of categories**.

 There is a similar task, called text clustering.
 Here the possible categories are unknown and need to be identified by grouping the texts.